PointPerfect getting started

 To download the key and the certificate go to the Thing details and click on the Credentials tab.

 In this tab you can see the information that are needed to provision and also configure the device for the service access.
 To download the key and the certificate click on the respective links and save the key and certificate to your system.
 Now you are ready to transfer the files to to your device so that it is fully authorized to connect to the service.

 Please note that if you want to use u-center evaluation software, you only need to download U-Center Config JSON file which contains all the certificates and configurations needed by u-center.

 The next step is to configure the device to subscribe to the right topics to access the service.
-In the Credentials tab, shown above, you can also find the topic names that are needed for the device to consume the service correctly.
+In the Credentials tab, shown below, you can also find the topics that are needed for the device to consume the service correctly.

 The device will need to know where to get the keys that are needed to decrypt the encrypted SPARTN messages and to which topic to subscribe to receive the correct stream for PointPerfect data.